jxjshaw/photobooze/README.md

 - Mouthpiece (3d enclosure)
 - Making it cuter (springy animations, more sparkly shit, etc)
 - Exporting image (Enter # to send to phone or something)
+- Carrying the keg up the stairs 😑

 # See you friday!!! #